 Symbolic computation has underpinned key advances in Mathematics and Computer Science, for example in number theory, cryptography, and coding theory.
 Many symbolic problems are large, and the algorithms often exhibit a high degree of parallelism.
 However, parallelising symbolic computations poses challenges, as symbolic algorithms tend to employ complex data and control structures.
-Moreover, the parallelism is often both dynamically generated and highly irregular, e. g., the number and sizes of subtasks may vary by several orders of magnitude.
-The SCIEnce project developed SymGridPar [13] as a standard framework for executing symbolic computations on small-scale parallel architectures (Section 2).
-SymGridPar uses OpenMath [20] as a lingua franca for communicating mathematical data structures, and dynamic load management for handling dynamic and irregular parallelism.
+Moreover, the parallelism is often both dynamically generated and highly irregular, e.g., the number and sizes of subtasks may vary by several orders of magnitude.
+The SCIEnce project de-